StrangeBeeCorp/docs/docs/cortex/api/how-to-create-a-responder.md

-# How to Write and Submit a Responder
+# Write and Submit a Responder

 ## Table of Contents
   * [Writing a Responder](#writing-a-responder)